Application Process and Requirements for Students Eligible for EU Fees

 Applying to the Dual BA Program

-For EU students, a complete application for the Dual BA Program between Trinity College Dublin and Columbia University includes all of the following:
+For all EU* applicants, a complete application for the Dual BA Program between Trinity College Dublin and Columbia University includes all of the following:

 - Submission of the online application.
 A PDF version of the application (for reference use only) is available for download.

 - A completed application to Trinity College Dublin through the Central Applications Office (CAO).
 For more information, please visit: www.cao.ie.

 - Official** high school transcripts, secondary school records, or GED test results.
 See below for more information.